ucsb-dreamlab/twarc/status.md

 <a name="foaf.py"/>

 ## foaf.py
 This utility gets the friend-of-a-friend network for a particular user.
 The network is expressed as tuples of user identifiers for the user and their friend (who they follow).
 Input is the user's id.
+To do so, foaf.py creates a SQLite database (named with the user id) to gather the user id links.
+The database is useful to keep track of which user ids have already been fetched.
+Then once the full network has been collected it looks up user information for each user id and stores that in the db.
+And once that is done it writes both tables to CSV files named after the user id.

 Usage: